Ganesh-VG/Top-25-Essential-Python-Projects/FLash card to learn french/README.md

-# Flashy - Flashcard, French Learning App
+# Flashy - Flashcard Learning App

 ## Description
 Flashy is a flashcard learning application built using Tkinter and pandas in Python.
 This app helps users learn French words by displaying a French word and then revealing its English translation after a brief delay.
 The app tracks progress by saving words that need to be learned in a CSV file.